Sponsored Links

 Treatment: Day 1

-You begin with an IV infusion of rituximab (this could take 4 hours), administered by your hematologist or oncologist.
+You begin by being pretreated with acetominephen and diphenhydramine (Tylenol and Benadryl).
+Then you receive an IV infusion of rituximab (this could take 4 hours), administered by your hematologist or oncologist.

 Treatment: Day 7, 8, or 9

-You receiver a second rituximab infusion (again, it could take up to 4 hours).
+Similar to day 1, you begin by being pretreated with acetominephen and diphenhydramine (Tylenol and Benadryl).
+Then you receive another IV infusion of rituximab.
 Within 4 hours of this, you will be taken to your treatment facility's nuclear medicine or radiation oncology department.

 There, you will be given your Y-90 Zevalin treatment (an IV injection lasting around 10 minutes).